Mihirirj/Carpark_Managementsystem_Backend/README.md

 # Car Park System

 ## Description
-The Car Park System is a Node.js-based application designed to manage parking reservations, track available spots, and facilitate secure user authentication.
-It integrates MySQL for data storage and includes automated tasks using node-cron.
-The system also supports email notifications via node-mailer and ensures secure transactions with an integrated PayHere payment gateway for seamless online payments
+The Car Park System is a Node.js based application with a React.js frontend, designed to manage parking reservations, track available spots, and facilitate secure user authentication.
+It integrates MySQL for data storage and includes automated tasks using Node-Cron.
+The system also supports email notifications via Node-Mailer and ensures secure transactions with an integrated PayHere payment gateway for seamless online payments.

 ## Features
 - User Authentication: Secure login and signup with JWT-based authentication.